hannobraun/caterpillar/cp3/README.md

 - **Compile-time metaprogramming:** I'd like to experiment with writing a static type system for Caterpillar in Caterpillar itself.
 - **Self-hosting:** Split the system into an interface and a language runtime, run that language runtime in WebAssembly, implement a Caterpillar to WASM compiler in Caterpillar, then re-implement the language runtime in Caterpillar.
 - **Content-addressable functions:** See [Unison](https://www.unison-lang.org/learn/the-big-idea/).

-## Long-term goals

-These goals are unlikely to be implemented as part of this prototype, but might be the topic of future prototypes:

 - **Web-based UI:** Browsers are the most universal runtime that we have.
 Having the development environment running there will provide a nice baseline of platform support.

-- **Microcontroller target:** The direct feedback of an interactive programming environment would be especially valuable for code that is running on another device.
+## Long-term goals

+I have some use cases in mind, that would be perfect applications of interactive programming.
+These are unlikely to be implemented as part of this prototype, but might be the topic of future prototypes:

+- **Synthesizer:** Define a code-based synthesizer that can be programmed in Caterpillar.
+- **Fantasy Console:** Define a [fantasy video game console](https://en.wikipedia.org/wiki/Fantasy_video_game_console) that can be programmed in Caterpillar.
+- **Embedded Runtime:** Direct interaction with and development of a program running on a microcontroller.